 Additionally, temporary orders can be utilized in domestic abuse situations or circumstances in which one person is harassing another.
 People who find themselves in these circumstances are encouraged to seek a temporary restraining order while they are waiting for their court case to begin.

-At the Law Office of Mark M. Childress, PLLC., in Fort Worth, we can make sure that temporary orders are in place to protect you and your children.
+At the Law Offices of Mark M. Childress, PLLC., in Fort Worth, we can make sure that temporary orders are in place to protect you and your children.

 Call (817) 497-8148 to schedule your initial consultation.